 Modernization of the circulation procedure had been under consideration for some time.
-A number of systems had been investigated to determine which was best adapted to the particular requirements of The Elks Maga-ZINE.
+A number of systems had been investigated to determine which was best adapted to the particular requirements of THE ELKS MAGA-ZINE.
 Last year, the National Memorial and Publication Commission authorized the installation of the new system, the equipment was installed in December, and the transfer of the operations by phases from the old to the new was begun.
 In February, a portion of the list was addressed by the new system.
 About 75 per cent of this issue was addressed by it, and the change-over is to be completed with the July issue.

-This Magazine belongs to the members of the Order, and you are cordially bers of the Order, and you are cordially invited to visit our offices when you are in New York and see the new equipment in operation.
+This Magazine belongs to the members of the Order, and you are cordially invited to visit our offices when you are in New York and see the new equipment in operation.